Mehsbed/Nuke_Rooftop_Images_Segmentation/README.md

 ## 📧 Contact

-For questions or issues, please open an issue on GitHub.
+If you have questions or run into issues, feel free to open an issue on GitHub.

 ---